-During the year The Greetland Academy was designated with Teaching School Status and jointly leads a Teaching School Alliance with Whitehill Community Academy called Teamworks.
-The Academy was also designated as a Sponsor School by the Department for Education and received an additional grant to support this development.
-As part of the remodelling of the leadership and management structure the Academy has been able to deploy staff for school to school support by providing leadership coaching; monitoring of data and Pupil Premium provision; and support for underachieving staff in a number of local settings.
+During the year The Greetland Academy was designated a SCITT (School Centred Initial Teacher Training) by the Department of Education; this will be operational from September 2016 and will enable students to train to achieve Qualified Teacher Status.

+As part of the remodelling of the leadership and management structure the Academy has been able to deploy staff for school to school support by providing leadership coaching; monitoring of data and Pupil Premium provision; and support for underachieving schools and staff in a number of local and regional settings.

 The Greetland Academy's rigorous and externally moderated monitoring evidence demonstrates that the quality of teaching is consistently good and much is outstanding throughout the school.
 This has resulted in another year of high attainment, as detailed within the Strategic Report section of the Trustees Report.
+In June 2015 the Governors commissioned an independent 'Ofsted style' inspection to validate its internal judgements; this inspection graded the Academy as 'Outstanding' in all areas.